The best no annual fee credit cards

 - 1 ThankYou point per dollar on everything else

 Also, when you make a purchase, the card will round up to the nearest 10 points — if you make a $7 non-bonus purchase, you’ll earn 10 points.

 This is a great intro card to earn Citi ThankYou points.
 But it’s also a great complement to other, more powerful cards that earn Citi ThankYou points.

 Leaving aside this card’s welcome bonus, you could save $100 or more (see how to calculate Citi ThankYou points value) per year in points if you redeem 100,000 Citi ThankYou points each year.
 That’s easy to do if you’ve got other Citi ThankYou points-earning credit cards.
 Read our Citi Rewards Card review.

 Best no-annual-fee small-business credit card

-With the highest-ever Ink Business Cash welcome bonus, you’ll earn $500 cash back (50,000 Chase Ultimate Rewards points) after spending $3,000 on purchases in the first three months of account opening.
+With the highest-ever Ink Business Cash welcome bonus, you’ll earn $750 cash back after spending $7,500 on purchases in the first three months of account opening.

 This card’s bonus categories are more generous than any Chase Ultimate Rewards points earning card with an annual fee.
 If you spend a lot on certain small business purchases, this card is an absolute no-brainer — more so than even the fanciest travel credit cards.